Go to AAD Home

 The Kenney Award

-The John Kenney Jr., MD Lifetime Achievement Award and Lectureship recognizes dermatologists for their treatment of underserved populations.
+The John Kenney Jr., MD Lifetime Achievement Award and Lectureship recognizes dermatologists for their treatment of medically underserved populations.

 Kelly Award photo